1. Summarize the major points of interest about the earthquake in NZ including relevant photos and/or videos.

 biodiversity: diversity among and within plant and animal species in anenvironment.

-fauna: the animals of a given region or period considered as whole.
+fauna: the animals of a given region or period considered as a whole.

 flora: the plants of a particular region or period, listed by species and considered as a whole.